Adam Somerset casts a critical eye on How do we fix this mess? by television reporters Robert Peston and Lawrence Knight.

 A number of other books on the crisis deserve reading before this one.
 For the political view read Alastair Darling’s Back from the Brink.
 For the view from the once-insider read Michael Lewis on The Big Short and Boomerang.
 Justin Cartwright delivers a robustly comic fictional angle in Other People’s Money.
 To grasp the maths, and its misuse, read Gillian Tett Fool’s Gold.
 This book’s authors pass on Black-Scholes and the Value at Risk model.
 Gillian Tett has one considerable advantage, apart from the fact that she has done some work: she trained as an anthropologist.
 Finance, to paraphrase Clemenceau, is too important to be left to the financiers.

 The title takes the form of a question.
 The subtitle reads ‘The Economic Price of Having It All and the Route to Lasting Prosperity.’
 The answer is ‘The priority for us is to rebuild our economy on firmer foundations, so that we are less vulnerable next time’.
 So there it is, after four hundred and sixty-nine pages.
-This book’s commissioning, sales, indeed my reading, are wholly due to the nature of the writers’ corporate employment.
+The commissioning, sales, indeed my reading, of How do we fix this mess? are wholly due to the nature of the writers’ corporate employment.
 The authors of good books do not necessarily make for good television reporters and the converse is also true.